In Venezuela, teachers adapt to a COVID-19 world

 “Now we can offer holistic support not only to children but to parents – they also need training to support their children in their learning.
 Teachers are designing a weekly workbook with activities and objectives, and we’re making adjustments as we see how the family is doing,” she says.
 “Supporting families is an ongoing job.”

-Food for minds and bodies
+Food for bodies and minds

 “I wasn’t very computer literate, but I’ve been learning,” he says.
 “I don’t have a smartphone, so it’s hard to send the questions and assessments by text message.”

 Miguel and the team at the training centre have developed workbooks for the students, which are sent out every two weeks.
 In addition to academic support, training course participants receive a monthly food kit as part of a UNICEF-supported food programme.
-An estimated 80 million children in the Latin American and Caribbean region are currently missing out on what, for many, is the healthiest meal of the day, placing them at risk of developing nutrient deficiencies, according to the World Food Programme.

 “Many of the students were in tears the first time they picked up the food kits because they weren’t expecting them,” Miguel says.
 “This [support] is priceless.
 And it has been lovely seeing the young people respond to distance learning.”